MatthewJWalls/Tadashi/README.md

 # Tadashi

-Tadashi is a set of review/drill apps the Japanese language.
+Tadashi is a set of review/drill apps for the Japanese language.

 This app is written in Angular/Python Flask and comes pre-packaged for deployment to heroku.